In the 1930s Hans Selye’s began looking at the cause and impact of stress. His work, and the work of many others, indicates that stress:

 Has a variety of effects – physical illness, exhaustion, confusion, depression and isolation.

-And that there are variables that increase or decrease the likelihood and impact of stress – such as individual make-up, culture, environment and lifestyle.
+Has variables that increase or decrease the likelihood and impact of stress – such as individual make-up, culture, environment and lifestyle.

 Some examples of clues we are stressed